 MP for Sutton Coldfield

-Sir Andrew Mitchell is a long-serving Conservative MP for Sutton Coldfield, first elected in 2001.
-He has held senior government roles, including Secretary of State for International Development (2010-2012) and Minister for Development and Africa (2022-2024), and he briefly served as Shadow Secretary of State for Foreign, Commonwealth and Development Affairs in 2024.
+Sir Andrew Mitchell is the Conservative MP for Sutton Coldfield, first elected in 2001.
+He has held a range of senior government roles, including Secretary of State for International Development (2010–2012) and Minister for Development and Africa (2022–2024), along with other government and shadow posts over his parliamentary career.

 Generated 21 February 2026